 This I knew.

-I positioned myself near the entrance to watch carefully as guests started arriving as creatures, caricatures, and dreams.
+I positioned myself near the entrance to watch carefully for guests to start arriving as creatures, caricatures and dreams.
 We tried to guess each other’s costume.
 Sometimes it was obvious, other times it wasn’t.

-Music was playing, food was copious, drink was flowing, and the dance floor had been cleared for action.
+Music was playing, food copious, drink flowing and the dance floor had been cleared for action.
 I filled a plate and started circulating.
-I watched as most of the guests entered, but the crowd was getting large now and people were entering unseen by me.
+I watched as most of the guests entered, but the crowd was getting large and people were entering unseen by me.
 I needed to see size and movement; it was important.

 He called after me, “A black Knights Templar?”